louissullivan4/skillcloud/readme.md

 ```
 .\.venv\Scripts\activate
 ```
-*Run this command only if its the first time using the application*
+*Run this install command only if its the first time using the application*
 ```
 python pip install -r requirements.txt
 ```